dmosqueralois/dmosqueralois.github.io/_pages/publications-simpler.md

 ## Journal Articles

+* Lefschetz fixed-object and fixed-morphism theorems for acyclic categories.
+Fixed Point Theory.
+2026 (to appear). (with S. Castelo-Mourelle and E. Macías-Virgós).
+* Integration with respect to the Lefschetz number.
+Journal of Fixed Point Theory and Applications.
+2025. (with A.O.
+Majadas-Moure).
 * Morse-Bott Theory on posets and a homological Lusternik-Schnirelmann Theorem.
 Journal of Topology and Analysis.
 2024. (with D. Fernández Ternero, E. Macías-Virgós and J. A. Vilches).
 * Poincaré duality for posets.
 Topology and its Applications.
 2023. (with E. Macías-Virgós and J. A. Vilches).
 * m-homotopic distance.
 Topology and its Applications.
 2023. (with E. Macías-Virgós and J. Oprea).